 T4b: The tumor has invaded the skull base and/or the nearby bones and/or encases the arteries.

-Node.
-The “N” in the TNM staging system is for lymph nodes, the tiny, bean-shaped organs that help fight infection.
+The “N” in the TNM staging system is for lymph nodes, the small, bean-shaped organs help fight infection.
 For AdCC, lymph nodes near the head and neck are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.

 NX: The neck has undergone an intervention that prevents the evaluation of lymph nodes.